1. Purpose of this privacy notice

 2.3 Contact arrangements

-We may contact prospective students and applicants by email, mail, telephone and SMS; We will ask you to opt in to your preferred method of communication.
+We will contact prospective students and applicants by email, mail, telephone and SMS.
+We will ask you to opt in to your preferred method of communication.

 3. Why do we collect the data and what do we do with it?

 We will use your personal data to assist you with your enquiries, to provide the services and information you have asked for and to help you decide if you would like to study with us.

 We may invite you to give feedback to help us improve what we offer.
 We may conduct market research for the University, for example, using a research agency to send surveys and evaluate responses.
 We may use personal data for analytical purposes, for example, monitoring how many applications we have received from a certain college/geographic area.

 3.2 If you apply to study with us